-- If the F0 value calculated from 1°C lower than the coldest (worst) temperature sensor entering the Sterilization set temperature, the lethal doses accounted for the F0 (minutes) setpoint, i.e. only sterilization phase.
+- If the F0 value calculated from 1°C lower than the coldest (worst) temperature sensor entering the sterilization set temperature, the lethal doses get accounted for the F0 (minutes) setpoint, i.e. only sterilization phase.

 Note: To give F0 value a biological meaning, steam must be in a saturated condition.
 Not super-heated and not sub-cooled.
-Remember, the right moisture does the right job.
+Remember, the perfect moisture does the perfect job.

 Controlling Sterilization Cycle Using F0 Value

-Though Fedegari also explains this approach systematically and in-depth on a theoretical level, let us break down what a PLC may perform in this scenario:
+Though Fedegari also explains this approach systematically and in-depth, let us break down what a PLC may perform in this scenario quickly: